 Did you move to New York to boost your career as an artist?

 We traveled and painted around Europe and were pretty happy.
 We explored so many different countries and met so many amazing people who were extremely hospitable.
-I am so thankful to all my friends in Germany, Italy, England, Poland and etc. But Key Detail and I were always passionate about new experiences and when we got a chance to move to US we took two suitcases (one of them was full of paint), left our architectural career and fly here to start from the ground.
-We both even didn’t discuss what city we are going.
+I am so thankful to all my friends in Germany, Italy, England, Poland and etc. But Key Detail and I were always passionate about new experiences and when we got a chance to move to the US we took two suitcases (one of them was full of paint), left our architectural career and fly here to start from the ground.
+We both even didn’t discuss what city we are going to.
 We have chosen New York because of its powerful spirit and energy.

 How does living in New York inspire you?
 Does it create more opportunities for you as an artist?